 My wife Kathleen and I looked at many sites and had numerous discussions literally over years prior to choosing this site.
 Finding this site happen by coincidence with my son David.
 After having lunch at a nearby restaurant we decided to take a walk and explore the Pedro Point area in Pacifica, California.
 When walking up a road along the ocean, we stumbled across an undeveloped lot that had a spectacular view of Linda Mar beach.
 At that moment, I knew that this was the place for my dream property and worked from then on to make this project a reality.
-This site was perfect for the house and had many elements important for us including:
+This site was perfect for the house and had many elements important for us including the factor below.

 Proximity to the Ocean

 My wife and I love California, and believe the best part about the beautiful state is the drama of the ever-changing landscape of the Pacific Ocean.
 We looked at many sites from Santa Cruz to Point Reyes.
 As an occasional surfer I also looked for a site that I could walk to the waves with my surfboard.
 Our site is a 5 min walk to the beautiful Linda Mar beach with a long beach break to catch some waves.
 Clean ocean air is available year round.

 Neighborhood Community and Walking Friendly